adcm2/gplspec/_tutorials/basic-models.md

 ---
-title: "Core Concepts"
+title: "Homogeneous sphere"
 ---

-# Core Concepts Tutorial
+# Basic models

 This tutorial introduces the fundamental concepts and classes in gplspec, helping you understand how to effectively use the library for gravitational modeling.